What Is A Roof Rat: South Shore IPM

 - Small insects

-Roof rats are opportunistic feeders, often scavenging for food at night.
-They have a habit of hoarding food, which can make infestations harder to control.
+They often hoard food, which can make infestations harder to control.

-Roof rats reproduce quickly, making infestations grow rapidly if left unchecked.
+Roof rats reproduce rapidly, allowing infestations to grow quickly if left unchecked.

-- Breeding frequency: Can produce 3 to 6 litters per year
+- Breeding frequency: 3 to 6 litters per year

-- Lifespan: Generally one year in the wild, but they can live up to three years in captivity
+- Lifespan: 1 year in the wild, up to 3 years in captivity

-Given their rapid reproduction rate, a small roof rat problem can escalate into a major infestation in just a few months.
+Given their rapid reproduction rate, a small problem can quickly escalate into a major infestation.

-Roof rats are more than just a nuisance, they pose serious risks to homes, businesses, and human health.
+Roof rats aren’t just a nuisance; they pose serious risks to homes, businesses, and human health.

 1. Property Damage